Why do solo developers spend 30% of their build time on rework?

 of all software defects originate in the requirements phase, making it the single largest source of project rework

-The traditional solution is to spend weeks writing formal specification documents: use case diagrams, functional requirements tables, user stories, and technical specs.
-But as a solo builder, that overhead often feels worse than the problem it solves.
-You end up with either outdated docs that diverge from your code, or you skip the docs entirely and pay the price in rework.
+The traditional fix?
+Spend weeks writing formal specification documents: use case diagrams, functional requirements tables, user stories, technical specs.
+For a solo builder, that overhead feels worse than the problem it solves.
+(Who wants to write a 40-page spec when you could be coding?)
+Either the docs go stale within a week and diverge from your actual code, or you skip them entirely and pay the rework tax later.
+Neither option is good.

 How do solo developers currently handle requirements?

-Most indie developers today use one of three approaches, each with significant limitations.
+Most indie developers today fall into one of three camps.
+I've used all three myself, and honestly, each one has real limitations.

 Approach 1: Sticky notes and mental models

-You scribble features on a whiteboard or a Notion page, start coding immediately, and let the architecture emerge.
-This is fast initially, but you quickly lose sight of the full feature map, forget edge cases, and make conflicting architectural decisions.
+Scribble features on a whiteboard or a Notion page, open your IDE, start coding immediately.
+Let the architecture "emerge organically."
+Fast?
+Absolutely, for the first two weeks.
+But you quickly lose sight of the full feature map, forget the edge case you thought about in the shower last Tuesday, and make conflicting architectural decisions that haunt you three months later when everything needs to talk to everything else.

 Approach 2: User story templates (linear, asana, jira)

-You write user stories in a backlog tool: "As a [user], I want [feature] so that [benefit]."
-This helps organize work, but it's bottom-up thinking that doesn't surface architectural decisions or data model implications.
-You end up writing hundreds of stories without a coherent overall structure.
+User stories in a backlog tool: "As a [user], I want [feature] so that [benefit]."
+It helps organize work, no question.
+But it's bottom-up thinking that doesn't surface architectural decisions or data model implications.
+You end up with 147 stories in Linear or Jira, and when you step back and ask "wait, does all this fit together?" the answer is usually a long silence.

 Approach 3: Heavy documentation (technical specs)

-None of these approaches balance speed with structure.
-You want clarity without the overhead.
-You want to capture your vision, validate it, and move into code confident that you've thought through the architectural consequences of your design choices.
+None of these balance speed with structure.
+What you actually want is simple to describe and hard to achieve: capture your vision, validate that it holds together architecturally, and move into code confident that you've thought through the consequences of your design choices.
+Clarity without the overhead.
+That's the sweet spot.

 How does AI-powered requirements capture change this?

-Specira flips the traditional approach on its head: instead of sitting down to write a specification document, you describe your product idea conversationally.
-The AI captures your requirements in real-time, asks clarifying questions, and automatically generates a complete specification with architecture diagrams, data models, and API contracts.
+Specira flips the traditional approach on its head.
+Instead of sitting down with a blank Google Doc and staring at a cursor for an hour, you describe your product idea conversationally.
+Just talk about what you're building like you would to a cofounder over coffee.
+The AI captures requirements in real-time, asks the clarifying questions a senior architect would ask, and automatically generates a complete specification with architecture diagrams, data models, and API contracts.

-This approach works because it mirrors how you actually think about products: as a series of conversations and decisions, not a formal document.
-The AI acts as your technical sounding board, surfacing architectural implications as you describe your features, so you catch problems before they become code.
+Why does this actually work when other approaches don't?
+Because it mirrors how you think about products: as conversations and decisions, not formal documents.
+The AI acts as your technical sounding board, the cofounder you might not have, surfacing architectural implications as you describe features.
+"You mentioned user roles, but have you thought about whether admins need to impersonate other users?"
+Problems get caught before they become code, which is when they're cheapest to fix.

 Idea Your product vision Conversation AI clarification questions Spec Requirements model Build Production ready Hours 0-1 Hours 1-3 Hours 3-6 Start coding From concept to production architecture in one focused session